You might be able to get money off your court or tribunal fees if you have little or no savings, and you either:

 - Pension Credit (Guarantee Credit)

-If you’re not on any of those benefits, you need to earn less than £1,085 a month before tax if you’re single, or £1,245 if you have a partner.
+If you’re not on any of those benefits, you usually need to earn £1,170 or less a month before tax if you’re single.
+Or £1,345 or less a month if you have a partner.

-For example, if you have a partner and 2 children you have to earn less than £1,735 to be eligible for help with court fees.
+For example, if you have a partner and 2 children you have to earn £1,875 or less to be eligible for full help with court fees.

-You can apply by filling in a paper form (PDF, 125KB) instead.
+You can apply by filling in a paper form instead.